naaman10/naaman/_posts/2022-02-12-nikon-europe.markdown

 ---
 layout: post
 title:  "Nikon Europe"
-intro: European Digital Transformation
+intro: Digital Transformation and Redesign of all European Sites &s Platforms
 client: Nikon
 date:   2022-02-12 23:06:41 +0000
+main-image: "/v1647593691/naaman/web/nikon-zebras.jpg"

-categories: digital
+category: digital
 ---

+## Introduction
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: